-Add and mix in spinach, cilantro and salt to taste to the flour-pea mixture.
+Add and mix in spinach, cilantro, and salt to taste to the flour-pea mixture.
 Mix thoroughly.
 Cover and set aside to rest for 1 hour.

 Rub a little oil on your hands and take a little of the mixture at a time, about the size of a golf ball or larger, and shape into 1/3 to 1/2 inch thick disks.
 Repeat until all the patties are shaped.
 The mixture will be moist, don't worry about that.

-Drain on paper towels.
+Drain on paper towels, and serve warm.

 - To avoid sticking, use enough cooking oil to make a thin layer that covers the bottom of the pan.